joelsavio/Results-summary-component-FM/README.md

 ### Useful resources

-- [w3school](https://www.w3schools.com/) - This website which helped me with
+- [w3school](https://www.w3schools.com/) - This website helped me to learn about gradients, CSS variables, pseudo-classes and many more.

 ## Author